DecentraLabsCom/Lab-Gateway/README.md

 - ✅ After completing a new feature in auth-service
 - ✅ When preparing for integration testing
 - ✅ Before creating a release
-- ❌ NOT after every small commit in auth-service

 ### 🛠️ **Update Commands**